 (c) from ally decision or recommendation of the warden or the Minister upon ally application for a petroleum lease or a license to prospect, the forfeiture thereof, or exemption from labour or other conditions.

-[Section 105 amended by No. 66 of 1954 s.
+[Section 105 amended: No. 66 of 1954 s.
 35.]

 106. Appeal on fact or law